Natural Stone Cladding: Anchored In The Past, But Ready For The Future

 Vega understands this continued demand for stone cladding better than just about anyone: he’s been the driving force behind the development of the cladding division of Polycor and he has an in-depth understanding of what architects and builders are looking for in their products.

-BETHEL WHITE® and CAMBRIAN BLACK® granite 3cm panels on Eclad system installed over existing structure | TD Building | Architect: WZMH
+BETHEL WHITE® and CAMBRIAN BLACK® granite 3cm panels on Eclad system installed over existing structure | Project: TD Building – 95 Wellington, Toronto, Canada | Architect: WZMH

 “The type of stone will dictate possible finishes, thickness, and more,” said Vega.
 “For example, it’s inadvisable to use polished 3cm marble and expose it to the elements for cladding.
 Direct communication with selected quarries will help validate the block sizes and thus the maximum finished panel sizes, what natural features can be expected in the stone, and the availability of the material according to job size and phases.”
 Specification challenges can present themselves throughout a project, such as alternate stones being introduced by other parties and detracting from the initial design intent.
 Maintaining a close contact with the quarry teams helps ensure this is preserved.
 As Hugo points out, “Make sure to specify the true, branded names of the materials to avoid being supplied with undesired alternates.”
 The old days of calling out Italian marble doesn’t cut it anymore.